AlexS28/ClimbSim_code/README.md

 # ClimbSim
 (WORK IN PROGRESS)
-# Timeline for repo updates:
+# Timeline for future repo updates:

-# First update: Simple teleoperation example for a climbing robot (March 27th 2023)
-# Second update: Add more features to the simulation (additional bouldering holds, reset simulation functionality, etc) (~April 2023)
+# Add more features to the simulation (additional bouldering holds, reset simulation functionality, etc) (~April-May 2023)
-# Third update: Add Planner that uses Reinforcement Learning (~June 2023) along with Paper on Arxiv
+# Add Planner that uses Reinforcement Learning (~June 2023) along with Paper on Arxiv

 This repository creates a robot climbing simulator that runs in pybullet, and can be used with an Xbox controller for teleoperation.
 The simulator is based on the robot, SCALER (Spine-enhanced Climbing Autonomous Legged Exploration Robot), from the Robotics and Mechanisms Laboratory at UCLA - see reference [2] below.
 The paper on the simulator and use of reinforcement learning using this simulator will be written in citation [1] (currently work in progress)

-# Please also cite [1] if you plan to use the simulator, feel free to email for questions at aschperb@gmai.com
+# Please also cite [1] if you plan to use the simulator, for questions or if you'd like to contribute to the repo, email: aschperb@gmail.com

-[1] Planner for Robotic Free-Climbing using Reinforcement Learning, by Alexander Schperberg (author list / title to be updated).

 System tested: Ubuntu 20.04, ROS Noetic, Python 3.8
 # Installation: